-1387.1. (a) The donee of a general power of appointment may make:

-- (1) An appointment of all of the appointive property at one time, or several partial appointments at different times, where the power is exercisable inter vivos. - (2) An appointment of present or future interests or both. - (3) An appointment subject to conditions or charges. - (4) An appointment subject to otherwise lawful restraints on the alienation of the appointed interest. - (5) An appointment in trust. - (6) An appointment creating a new power of appointment. - (b) The listing in subdivision (a) is illustrative, not exclusive.
+- 1307.1. (a) Unless the creating instrument clearly manifests a contrary intent, the donce of a general power of appointment may make: - (1) An appointment of all of the appointive property at one time, or several partial appointments at different times, where the power is exercisable inter vivos. - (2) An appointment of present or future interests or both. - (3) An appointment subject to conditions or charges. - (4) An appointment subject to otherwise lawful restraints on the alienation of the appointed interest. - (5) An appointment in trust. - (6) An appointment creating a new power of appointment. - (b) The listing in subdivision (a) is illustrative, not exclusive.

 Comment.
-Section 1387.1 embodies the common law rules found in Restatement of Property, Sections 356 and 357.
-It makes it clear that, under a general power to appoint, the donee has the same freedom of disposition that he has with respect to assets owned by him.
+Section 1387.1 embodies the common law rules found in Sections 355 and 357 of the Mestatement of Propert.
+It alies clear tent, under a general power to appoint, the donee has the same freedom of disposition that he has with respect to assets owned by him.
 The types mentioned in subdivision (a) are the ones about which question has most often arisen.